-Comparisons with sequences drilled elsewhere on the Antarctic margin will further improve our understanding of these momentous changes in Earth history and some of the constraints on modern climates.
+Comparisons with sequences drilled elsewhere on the Antarctic margin will further improve our understanding of these momentous changes in Earth's history and some of the constraints on modern climates.
 If Australia had not broken away from Antarctica and moved northward, global climate may well have remained warm.
 We can now document in some detail the changes related to that tectonic movement.
-Tectonic information indicates that there were three critical tectonic events during the Cenozoic in the Tasmanian region: Paleocene strike-slip movement, terminating at 55 Ma by seafloor spreading south of the STR; Eocene strike-slip movement along the western boundary between the STR and Antarctica, terminating in the latest Eocene around 34 Ma; and early Oligocene subsidence of the STR and collapse of the continental margin around Tasmania.
+Tectonic information indicates that there were three critical tectonic events during the Cenozoic in the Tasmanian region: Paleocene strike-slip movement, terminating at 55 Ma by seafloor spreading south of the South Tasman Rise (STR); Eocene strike-slip movement along the western boundary between the STR and Antarctica, terminating in the latest Eocene around 34 Ma; and early Oligocene subsidence of the STR and collapse of the continental margin around Tasmania.
 The early Oligocene subsidence and collapse also occurred in the Victoria Land Basin east of the rising Transantarctic Mountains (Cape Roberts Scientific Team, 2000) and along the Otway coast on mainland Australia, northwest of Tasmania.

 Postcruise studies and comparisons will better define and explain regional similarities and differences in tectonism, sedimentation, and climate.
-Initial studies of physical properties, wireline logs, and microfossils all show that climatic cycles of varying length are present throughout the entire sequence, and postcruise studies will better define Milankovitch-scale and other cycles.
-In the Neogene pelagic carbonates, the excellent preservation and high sedimentation rates will allow detailed isotopic studies to determine surface- and bottom-water temperatures through time.
-There is a unique opportunity to build Southern Ocean correlations between various microfossil groups calcareous nannofossils, planktonic foraminifers, diatoms and radiolarians, and dinocysts, spores, and pollen.
+Initial studies of physical properties, wireline logs, and microfossils all show that climatic cycles of varying length are present throughout the entire sequence, and postcruise studies will better define Milankovitch and other cycles.
+In the Neogene pelagic carbonates, the excellent preservation and high depositional rates will allow detailed isotope studies of surface- and bottom-water temperatures through time.
+There is a unique opportunity to build Southern Ocean correlations between various microfossil groups-calcareous nannofossils, planktonic foraminifers, diatoms and radiolarians, and dinocysts, spores, and pollen.
 Geochemical studies have identified some unusual trends in the sequences, and the Paleogene sequence contains thin, almost-mature hydrocarbon source rocks at most sites.

-Leg 189 results essentially encapsulate the Antarctic Cenozoic evolution from "Greenhouse" to "Icehouse."
+Leg 189 results essentially encapsulate the evolution during the Cenozoic of the Antarctic system from "Greenhouse" to "Icehouse."
 The changes recorded in the cored sequences clearly reflect evolution of a tightly integrated, and at times dynamically evolving, system involving the lithosphere, hydrosphere, atmosphere, cryosphere, and biosphere.